vDesk-Cloud/vDesk/README.md

 The installer will guide you through the rest of the setup.

-Are more detailed overview of the installation process is available [here](https://vdesk.cloud/vDesk/Page/GetvDesk)
+A more detailed overview of the installation process is available [here](https://vdesk.cloud/vDesk/Page/GetvDesk)

 ## Contribute
 If you want to contribute to this project, consider reading the [contribution-guideline](https://vdesk.cloud/vDesk/Page/Contribute) first.